tldr-pages/tldr/pages/linux/duperemove.md

 # duperemove

-> Finds duplicate file system extents and optionally schedule them for deduplication.
+> Finds duplicate filesystem extents and optionally schedule them for deduplication.
-> An extent is small part of a file inside the file system.
+> An extent is small part of a file inside the filesystem.
-> On some file systems one extent can be referenced multiple times, when parts of the content of the files are identical.
+> On some filesystems one extent can be referenced multiple times, when parts of the content of the files are identical.
 > More information: <https://markfasheh.github.io/duperemove/>.

 - Search for duplicate extents in a directory and show them:

 `duperemove -r {{path/to/directory}}`

-- Deduplicate duplicate extents on a Btrfs or XFS (experimental) file system:
+- Deduplicate duplicate extents on a Btrfs or XFS (experimental) filesystem:

 `duperemove -r -d {{path/to/directory}}`